bkleinen/bkleinen.github.io/hugo/content/material/info1/clock_display_refactoring/original_clock_display.md

 ```

-All this example really does is returning a String like "13:45" from `getTime()`  after either the time has been set to 13:45 by calling `setTime()` or by calling the `tick()` method the appropriate amount of times.
+Within the example the field `displayString` in ClockDisplay is used to simulate the digital display.
+It is updated after every change to the time by calling the private method `updateDisplay` after every change to the time.
+The two instances of NumberDisplay generate their part of the displayString in `getDisplayValue`.

-The Interface is in `ClockDisplay`, `NumberDisplay` is an implementation detail.
+But they also hold their part of the model - the value for hours and minutes respectively.

-This makes the program way simpler:
+The observable behavior of this example is returning a String like "13:45" from `getTime()` after either the time has been set to 13:45 by calling `setTime()` or by calling the `tick()` method the appropriate amount of times.

 ## Original Version: Creation
 ```mermaid